The 20 Best Familial Periodic Paralysis Doctors in The United Kingdom

 London, ENG, GB

-Sarah Holmes practices in London, United Kingdom.
+Sarah Holmes practices practicing medicine in London, United Kingdom.
 Ms. Holmes is rated as an Advanced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Her top areas of expertise are Familial Periodic Paralysis, Hyperkalemic Periodic Paralysis, Potassium-Aggravated Myotonia, and Andersen-Tawil Syndrome.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Familial Periodic Paralysis, Hyperkalemic Periodic Paralysis, Andersen-Tawil Syndrome, and Potassium-Aggravated Myotonia.

 Experienced in Familial Periodic Paralysis